simran-sawhney/ruby-google-cloud-storage/README.md

 	#in above: project value is the global project-id
 	#keyfile is json file generated from IAM panel in google console. (mentioned below) and add file name inside

+# Step 3
-# step 3 (create json key file from IAM google console.)
+--(create json key file from IAM google console.)
 	1. Goto IAM in console
 	2. create service account
 	3. add some service account name in name field